Contents

 What Is It?

-With an ESS, a company allows their employees to purchase the company’s shares, often at a discount from fair market value.
-The shares may vest in tranches over a period of time, or based on certain individual or company wide KPIs being met.
+With an ESS, a company enables its employees to purchase its shares – often at a discount relative to fair market value.
+Shares may vest in tranches over a set period or upon achieving specific key performance indicators (KPIs), reflecting the company’s appreciation for each employee’s contribution.

 How Do Employees Engage?